Cook2LTL: Translating Cooking Recipes to LTL Formulae using Large Language Models: INTRODUCTION

 In this paper, we focus on translating cooking recipes into executable robot plans.
 Cooking is one of the most common household activities and poses a unique set of challenges to robots~\citep{bollini2013interpreting}.
 It usually requires following a recipe, written assuming that the reader has some background experience in cooking and commonsense reasoning to understand and complete the instruction steps.
 Recipes often feature ambiguous language~\citep{malmaud2014cooking}, such as omitting arguments that are easily inferred from context (the known ``Zero Anaphora'' problem~\citep{jiang2020recipe}; see Fig.~\ref{fig:annotation} where the direct object of the verb ``cook" is missing), or, more crucially, underspecified tasks under the assumption that the reader possesses the necessary knowledge to fill in the missing steps.
 For example, recipes with eggs do not explicitly state the prerequisite steps of cracking them and extracting their contents.
 Additionally, although inherently sequential, recipes often include additional explicit sequencing language (e.g. until, before, once) that clearly defines the temporal action boundaries.

-Motivated by these observations, our key insight is that combining a source of background cooking domain knowledge with a formalism capable of handling the temporal richness of cooking recipes could enable the extraction of unambiguous, robot-executable plans.
-Our \textbf{main contribution} is a system that receives a cooking recipe in natural language form, reduces high-level cooking actions to robot-executable primitive actions through the use of LLMs, and produces unambiguous task specifications written in the form of LTL formulae (See Fig.~\ref{fig:AI2-THOR_simulation}).
+Motivated by these observations, our key insight is that combining a source of cooking domain knowledge with a formalism that captures the temporal richness of cooking recipes could enable the extraction of unambiguous, robot-executable plans.
+Our \textbf{main contribution} is Cook2LTL, a system that receives a cooking recipe in natural language form, reduces high-level cooking actions to robot-executable primitive actions through the use of LLMs, and produces unambiguous task specifications written in the form of LTL formulae (See Fig.~\ref{fig:AI2-THOR_simulation}).
 These plans are then suitable for use in downstream robotic tasks.
-We cache the action reduction policy, incrementally building a queryable action library and limiting proprietary LLM API calls with significant benefits in cost ($-42\%$) and computation time ($-59\%$) compared to a baseline that queries the LLM for every unseen action at runtime.
-We build and evaluate our method based on a subset of recipes from the Recipe1M+ corpus~\citep{marin2019learning}, and demonstrate its transferability to an embodied robotic platform through experiments in a simulated kitchen in AI2-THOR~\citep{kolve2017ai2}.
+We build and evaluate our method based on a subset of recipes from the Recipe1M+ corpus~\citep{marin2019learning}.
+We run Cook2LTL on these recipes and show that by caching the action reduction policy, we incrementally build a queryable action library and limit proprietary LLM API calls with significant benefits in cost ($-42\%$) and computation time ($-59\%$) compared to a baseline that queries the LLM for every unseen action at runtime.
+We demonstrate the transferability of Cook2LTL to a robotic platform through experiments in a simulated kitchen in AI2-THOR~\citep{kolve2017ai2}.